LaughingSun/trekanterB/readme.md

 This Ruby implementation may be slow, for large files ( > 0.1M triangles ) depending on the hardware, but it is just fine for a quick visualization.

-No zoom / No pan
+No zoom ( yet ).

-Only ASCII files.
+Only ASCII files, binary files to be inplemented soon.

 Future work: